Just What Is Common Sense?

 Read what’s in front of you

-- Someone gets an email and reads the first line, which is so outrageous that their reactions kick in right there and they stop reading.
+• Someone gets an email.
+The first line is so outrageous that their reactions kick in right there, and they stop reading.

-- As a result, they miss the text after that, which puts the statement in a clearer context or provides additional information and removes all the outrageousness.
+• As a result, they miss the text after that, which puts the statement in a clearer context, provides additional information, and eases all the outrageousness.

 When something goes wrong with your computer, take the time to read what’s on the screen in front of you.
-I get so many questions that could be avoided or quickly dealt with had the questioner just slowed down and read the instructions in front of them.
+I get so many questions that could be easily answered had the questioner just slowed down and read the instructions in front of them.

-I understand that those instructions are not always comprehensible.
+I understand that those instructions are not always easy to understand.
 Honestly, I do.
-But sometimes they are so clear and obvious that just taking the time to slow down and carefully read what’s on your screen will get you a long, long way.
+But sometimes they are clear enough that just taking the time to slow down and carefully read what’s on your screen will help.

-Which brings us to the flip side of the coin.
+Which brings us to the other side of the coin.

 Don’t believe everything you read